MicrosoftDocs/cpp-docs/docs/cpp-conformance-improvements-2017.md

 # C++ conformance improvements in [!INCLUDE[vs_dev15_md](misc/includes/vs_dev15_md.md)]

 ## New language features
 With support for generalized constexpr and NSDMI for aggregates, the compiler is now complete for features added in the C++14 Standard.
 Note that the compiler still lacks a few features from the C++11 and C++98 Standards.
+See [Visual C++ Language Conformance](visual-cpp-language-conformance.md) for a table that shows the current state of the compiler.

 ### C++11:
 **Expression SFINAE support in more libraries**